 5. Set Meaningful Goals

-Align your self-improvement goals with your values and passions.
-Reflect on what truly matters to you and set SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals.
-Having clear objectives that resonate with your core values will provide motivation and direction.
+Align your self‑improvement goals with your values and passions.
+Reflect on what truly matters to you and set SMART (Specific, Measurable, Achievable, Relevant, Time‑bound) goals.
+The classic guide The 7 Habits of Highly Effective People can help you structure goal‑setting routines that stick.

 Reading more: